vrodgom/statmorph/README.md

 ### Acknowledgments ###

-* Based on IDL and Python code by Jennifer Lotz and Greg Snyder.
+* Based on IDL and Python code by Jennifer Lotz, Greg Snyder, Peter Freeman and Mike Peth.

 ### Citing ###

-* If you use this code for scientific publication, please cite the package using its Zenodo record:
+If you use this code for scientific publication, please cite the package using its Zenodo record:

-T.B.D.
+* T.B.D.

-* Additionally, if you use the Gini and M20 statistics, you should cite:
+In addition, below we provide some of the main references that should be cited when using each of the morphological parameters.
+This list is provided as a starting point.
+It is not meant to be exhaustive.
+Please see the references within each publication for a more complete list.

+* Gini--M20 statistics:
   * Abraham R. G., van den Bergh S., Nair P., 2003, ApJ, 588, 218
   * Lotz J. M., Primack J., Madau P., 2004, AJ, 128, 163.

-* If you use the concentration, asymmetry and clumpiness (CAS) statistics, you should cite:
+* Concentration, asymmetry and clumpiness (CAS) statistics:
   * Bershady M. A., Jangren A., Conselice C. J., 2000, AJ, 119, 2645
   * Conselice C. J., 2003, ApJS, 147, 1

-* If you use the multimode, intensity and deviation (MID) statistics, you should cite:
+* Multimode, intensity and deviation (MID) statistics:
   * Freeman P. E., Izbicki R., Lee A. B., Newman J. A., Conselice C. J., Koekemoer A. M., Lotz J. M., Mozena M., 2013, MNRAS, 434, 282
   * Peth M. A. et al., 2016, MNRAS, 458, 963

-* If you use the shape asymmetry statistic, you should cite:
+* Outer asymmetry:
+  * Wen Z. Z., Zheng X. Z., Xia An F., 2014, ApJ, 787, 130
   * Pawlik M. M., Wild V., Walcher C. J., Johansson P. H., Villforth C., Rowlands K., Mendez-Abreu J., Hewlett T., 2016, MNRAS, 456, 3032

-The list of references above is provided as a starting point.
-Please see the references for further information.
+* Shape asymmetry:
+  * Pawlik M. M., Wild V., Walcher C. J., Johansson P. H., Villforth C., Rowlands K., Mendez-Abreu J., Hewlett T., 2016, MNRAS, 456, 3032

 ### Disclaimer ###

 This package is not meant to be the "official" implementation of any of the morphological statistics described above.
-Please contact the authors of the original papers for a reference implementation.
+Please contact the authors of the original publications for a "reference" implementation.
 Also see the LICENSE.

 ### Licensing ###